 Long a home to various immigrant groups, East Boston offers a wide range of restaurants and cuisines as well as recreational activities.
 Canadians settled here in the 1840s, followed by the Irish in the 1850s.
 Russian and Eastern European Jews were the next to arrive, and Italian immigrants came at the beginning of the 20th century.
 Today, it’s home to a mix of people of Italian and Irish descent and newly arrived Central and South American and Southeast Asian immigrants.
-The neighborhood’s many ethnic stores and restaurants reflect the tastes and traditions of its diverse residents.
+The neighborhood’s many stores and restaurants reflect the tastes and traditions of its diverse residents.

 BU Today has compiled a list of some of the best places to visit in East Boston.

 Piers Park is ideal for spending the day outdoors.
 You can walk the 600-foot promenade, exercise using the outdoor fitness machines, or embrace your inner child on the playground.
 Several decorative gazebos and spray fountains provide relief on hot summer days.
-The park also boasts an amphitheater and provides direct access to the waterfront and an amazing view of downtown Boston across the harbor.
+The park also boasts a grassy amphitheater and provides direct access to the waterfront and an amazing view of downtown Boston across the harbor.

 Piers Park Sailing Center